 Pabilonia, Vernon, Who Is Doing the Chores and Childcare in Dual-Earner Couples during the COVID-19 Era of Working from Home?
-Working paper, August 2022.
+Review of Economics of the Household, 2023.

 Pabilonia, Vernon, Telework, Wages, and Time Use in the United States, Review of Economics of the Household, 2022.

-Pabilonia, Vernon, Telework and Time Use, chapter forthcoming in Handbook of Labor, Human Resources and Population Economics.
+Pabilonia, Vernon, Telework and Time Use, chapter in Handbook of Labor, Human Resources and Population Economics, 2021.

 Mentioned in media: Are we really more productive working from home?
 Chicago Booth Review Aug 18, 2021